 First Response Conversion – Child First Aid course

-By completing the relevant course above this will allow you to validate Module 10A and 10B (as per the date on your first aid certificate).
-Please let your Training Adviser or the Local Training Manager have a copy of your certificate and the google form that you will complete at the end of the course.
+By completing the relevant course above this will allow you to validate Module 10A and 10B (as per the date on your certificate).
+Please let your Training Adviser or the Local Training Manager have a copy of your certificate, unless otherwise directed.